jaykdoe/infranodus/README.md

-##InfraNodus is a web / mobile interface to Neo4J made using Node.Js and Sigma.Js.
+## InfraNodus a text-to-network visualization system, based on Neo4J, Node.Js and Sigma.Js.

-#### Keep track of all the connections using this simple tool that converts natural language into graph (English, Russian and other languages are supported).
+#### Keep track of all the connections using this simple tool that converts natural language into graph (English, Russian, French, German are supported, other languages — limited support).

+#### Also use InfraNodus as an interface to your Neo4J database to quickly try out some basic graph constructs using an easy input procedure via natural language, voice-to-text and #hashtags

 =================